gebe678/TCO-Web-Tool/README.md

 # TCO-Web-Tool
-A web tool to show the total operating cost of a vehicle
+A web tool to calculate the total cost of operating of a vehicle

 I have included a folder with templates I will continue to add more until we pick a template for the web-tool.
 So far I have updated the web-tool with the styled drop down menu.
 I have also updated the dropdown so that it says whatever the user selects from the list in the box.
 I can update the colors I used for the list and add new elements to them as needed.

-I have completed a possible overlay functionality.
-I was having trouble partitioning the colors vertically but I managed to fix this issue by partitioning them horizontally then rotating the image.
-I think that this will work as a good solution but it might slow down the site slightly.
+I am working on adding some slider functionality to the webpage.
+So far it looks great in chrome, however due to the way different browsers deal with forms I am having trouble getting a streamlined look througout all browsers.
+For example in chrome the spacing between the label and the slider is excellent but in edge it looks completely different.
+I will work on fixing that issue.

 I have ran into some trouble getting the image data from canvas in chrome and safari.
-I can fix this issue by uploading the picutres to a web-server that allows for sharing with external websites.
-I am worried that if I implemented this solution than it would not work for other users of the web-tool.
-I can look for alternate web-servers such as dropbox that can host the images that would not run into problems on other machines.
+I have fixed this issue by running the webpage from a localhost server rather than from the desktop filesystem.
+This is a very simple solution but will only work on my local machine.
+I believe that this issue will be resolved when the site gets moved to a server.
+Until then running it from a localhost server will work.